3liz/lizmap-documentation/source/publish/quick_start/index.rst

 Enable your folder to be a published repository
 -----------------------------------------------

-Be default, the newly created folder :file:`custom_repository` in not publicly published on the Lizmap landing page.
+Be default, the newly created folder :file:`custom_repository` located **on the server** in not publicly published on the Lizmap landing page.

-You must **enable** the folder, to be recognised as a **Lizmap repository**.
+You must **enable** the remote folder, to be recognised as a **Lizmap repository**.

 #.
 Go the administration interface of Lizmap in your web browser
 #.
 Click on :guilabel:`Map Management` and then click on :guilabel:`Create repository`
 #.
 Fill in the form:

    #.
 Fill the :guilabel:`Local folder path` with the :file:`custom_repository` path.

+        * Either it can be a dropdown menu if a root repository is configured by the administrator (*recommended solution*)
+        * Or it can be a text input.
+You need to fill a absolute path to the folder

    #.
 Update the :guilabel:`Label` with the name to be displayed on the landing page, for instance ``Urbanisme and land-use``,
       accents and space recommended.
    #.
 Update the :guilabel:`ID`, it's an internal ID for Lizmap.
 It's mainly visible in the URL of the project.